ReeseDavid/ReeseDavid/README.md

 <h1> About Me </h1>

 Hello, my name is David Reese, I'm soon to graduate with my B.S. of Computer Science.
-I've developed web and CLI applications which I will host the repositories for publically here, as a show of my technical skill and coding styles.
+I've developed web and CLI applications which I will host the repositories for publicly here.
 While my academic & personal background does lie in development, I also have experience through my college's IT department with Cloud technologies & Systems Administration.
 My dual background in IT & Development combines to fit many roles needed from Full-Stack Web Development to DevOps.